shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 15: Graphs/Step 15.2: Problems on BFS DFS/Rotting Oranges.md

 - this way, we push time = time of dequeued element + 1
 - otherwise, we use the usual current level technique
 - note - here i had to place the rotten and fresh condition because if all elements are 0, then t - 1 is returns -1, when it should have actually returned 0
-- note we end up using the matrix itself as visited
+- space optimization - note we end up using the matrix itself as visited

 ```java
 class Solution {